Canon de 75 CA modèle 1940 Schneider: History

-During the late 1920s it was realized that the Canon de 75 antiaérien mle 1913-1917 were outmoded as an anti-aircraft weapon and development of a new gun barrel was begun in 1928.
+During the late 1920s it was realized that these Canon de 75 antiaérien mle 1913-1917 were outmoded as an anti-aircraft weapon and development of a new gun barrel was begun in 1928.
 The goals of the rearmament program were faster rate of fire, higher muzzle velocity, increased vertical range, modern fire control and greater mobility with new gun carriages.
 However the priority for armaments at that time was the construction of the Maginot Line fortifications and work progressed at a slow pace.
 This slow pace and lack of funds meant all three anti-aircraft versions of the mle 1897 were still in use in large numbers when World War II began in 1939.
 It is estimated that 913 un-modernized mle 1897 anti-aircraft guns were still in service in 1940.

 Modernizations

 Some of the first guns to be upgraded were the fixed emplacements around high priority targets such as Paris.
 These mle 1915s had their barrels replaced with new 53 caliber barrels built by Schneider.
-Likewise some mle 1913 self-propelled guns and towed mle 1917 guns had their barrels replaced to produce the Canon de 75 mm contre aéronefs mle 17/34.
+The remaining mle 1913, mle 1915 and mle 1917 guns kept the old mle 1897 barrel but had their fire systems replaced to produce the Auto-canon de 75 mm mle 13/34, Canon de 75 mm mle 15/34 and Canon de 75 mm contre aéronefs mle 17/34.